 - We were smart when we purchased our home because we bought it using only one of our incomes.
-Sure we could have bought more home if we had used both of our incomes, but for some reason we being in our early 20’s decided that we wanted to have lots of left over money for fun stuff like traveling.
+Sure we could have bought more home if we had used both of our incomes, but for some reason we, being in our early 20’s, decided that we wanted to have lots of left over money for fun stuff like traveling.
 So we purchased our home with only one income thinking that the second salary would go into savings.
-Our need to travel and luck saved the day for us concerning this big expense.
+Our need to travel saved the day for us concerning this big expense.

 - The only debt we had were our cars and our house.

 - Some of our expenses were because we were both working.
-For example, we had large commutes and our car expense were high.
+For example, we had large commutes and our car expenses were high.
 Neither one of us cooked and our networking lunches cost us a pretty penny.
-Finally work attire in those days was more formal (people still had to wear suits), and formal attire was expensive.
-The list went on and on, and we quickly realized how much money we would save by one of us staying home.
+Finally, work attire in those days was more formal (people still had to wear suits), and formal attire was expensive.
+The work expense list went on and on, and we quickly realized how much money we would save by one of us staying home.

 Step 2: We ran the numbers for each of us staying home.

 The next step for us was to decide who would stay home with the baby.
-This was a pretty easy decision for us as my husband’s career was simply taking off way more quickly than my career.
-And as we sat down and tried to project whose career would be more profitable over the long run the writing was on the wall.
+This was a pretty easy decision for us as my husband’s career was simply taking off way faster than my career.
+As we sat down and tried to project whose career would be more profitable over the long run the writing was on the wall.
 I would have to be the one to give up my career.

 Step 3: We cut expenses.